-Before our recent adventure I was literally obsessed with googling and reading blogs about how to prepare myself and more importantly, my almost two year old, for a long haul flight from Australia to Scandinavia (approx 25 hours from one place to the other with one stopover there and two on the way back).
+Okay, so I was literally obsessed with googling and reading blogs about how to prepare myself and more importantly my almost two year old, for a long haul flight from Australia to Scandinavia (approx 25 hours from one place to the other with one stopover there and two on the way back).
 I was literally DREADING the flight, having flown shorter distances with him before, and knowing he required A LOT of attention.
-So I basically packed an entire carry-on suitcase just for him, filled with nappies, food, wipes and ‘surprise travel bags’ (which I proudly- yet poorly, sewed myself) that I could pull out at tough times and hopefully distract him for a while with his new ‘toys’.
+So I basically packed an entire carry-on suitcase just for him, filled with nappies, food, wipes and ‘surprise travel bags’ (which I proudly- yet poorly, sewed myself) that I could pull out at tough times and hopefully distract him for a while with his new toys.
 I was so keen to see what worked and what didn’t, even hitting up his daycare for inspiration.

 I was stumped.

 It could have been his age- it was a difficult age to fly.
 Not really old enough to entertain with a movie or tv (plus he refused to put on his head phones, which was actually a blessing in disguise as the blasted cheap things didn’t even work- thanks Office Works) but also not really old enough to enjoy the ‘activity toys’ I’d painstaking researched and purchased.

 So what did we do instead?